 The purpose of this Monitoring Plan is to establish a protocol to monitor ORV Indicators and Resource Guides to assist in implementation of the SG Plan.
+The Provisional Period Monitoring Plan is provided in Attachment D. Data and information generated from this Provisional Period Monitoring Plan will be used in the following manner:

-- 1. Long-Term Monitoring Plan: The Long-Term Monitoring Plan describes the monitoring measures for the ORV Indicators and Resource Guides that will be used to implement the SG Plan.
-The Long-Term Monitoring Plan is attached to the SG Plan but may be amended independent of the SG Plan, subject to approval by the SG. - 2.
-Annual Monitoring Plans will be developed to address scheduled monitoring efforts and additional monitoring efforts if needed as approved by the SG. - 3.
-Reporting: The SG will gather the data prescribed in the Annual Monitoring Plan and prepare an Annual Monitoring Report for the SG (including the BLM and the USFS). - 4.
-Funding: Funding needed for the Annual Monitoring Plan, including data gathering and analysis, will be provided through the SG's funding mechanisms provided in Part VIII.
+- 1. Provisional Period Monitoring Plan: During the 3-to-5 year provisional period, participants will collect and analyze data specified in the Monitoring Plan to monitor, evaluate, and revise if necessary the provisional ORV Indicators and Resource Guides to assist in implementation of the SG Plan.
+Data gathered during the provisional period will also help characterize existing conditions for many parameters. - 21.
+Long-Term Monitoring Plan: The Long-Term Monitoring Plan describes SG will use the results from the Provisional Period Monitoring Plan to develop final ORV Indicators and Resource Guides.
+The Provisional Period Monitoring Plan will be revised, if necessary, to the prescribe monitoring measures for the ORV Indicators and Resource Guides under the Long-Term Monitoring Plan to assist in implementation of that will be used to implement the SG Plan.
+The Long-Term Monitoring Plan is attached to the SG Plan but may be amended independent of the SG Plan, subject to approval by the SG independent of the SG Plan. - Annual Monitoring Plans will be developed to address scheduled monitoring efforts and additional monitoring efforts if needed as approved by the SG.

+- 3. Reporting: The Stakeholder GroupSG will gather the data prescribed in the Annual Monitoring Plan and prepare an annual Annual Monitoring Report for the Stakeholder GroupSG (including the BLM and the USFS). - 4.
+Funding: Funding needed for the Annual Monitoring Plan, including data gathering and analysis, will be provided through the Stakeholder Group's SG's funding mechanisms provided in Part VIII.